Everything You Need to Know About Rent to Own Agreements

-Basically, do your due diligence to make sure the seller hasn’t passed any debt onto the house that would be passed on to you if you choose to buy.
+Basically, do your due diligence to make sure the seller does not pass any debt onto the house that ends up passed on to you if you choose to buy.
 Ask the seller, but take what he or she says with a grain of salt.
 Visit a public records office to look up the history of the financial records for the home and to perform an unofficial background check on the seller.

-A lien can be placed on the owner’s home if he or she writes a bad check or doesn’t pay a contractor or employee.
+An unpaid contractor or employee can place a lien on the owner’s home.
 The amount the owner owes is passed on to the house until the owner pays off the debt.
 While the owner SHOULD pay it off when he or she sells you the home, you want to make sure to have it in your contract.
 It’s a possibility that the owner doesn’t even know about the lien on his or her home.
 For that reason, make sure to go the extra mile beyond what the seller says to research this question.